shamblett/sbom/SPDX.md

 from the package information or known constants, mandatory fields that are not deducible are defaulted, usually to the NOASSERTION tag value.

+Note that in certain fields the underscore character is not valid, in these fields any underscore characters are converted to hyphen, the package name and SPDXID tags in the package section are examples of this.

 The package verification code is generated from the SHA1 digests of a combination of all the Dart files in the package with that of the pubspec.yaml file.
 The algorithm used is from section 3.9.4 of the SPDX 2.2 specification.